Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Distinguishing type II Events

 We begin by computing the distinguishable threshold inclination, $\iota$, for sources with certain redshifted mass, mass ratio and redshift.
 Since both $\rho$ and $\epsilon$ in Eq.\eqref{Eq:Bayes Factor Approximation} depend on $\iota$, it is more straightforward to first fix $\tilde{M},q$ and $\iota$ to obtain $\epsilon$, and then scale $\rho$ via $D_L$ to achieve the $\ln\mathcal{B}_{\rm thresh}$ condition.
 Inverting $D_{L,\rm{thresh}}(\tilde{M},q,\iota)$ yields $\iota_{\rm{thresh}}(\tilde{M},q,D_L(z_s))$, where $z_s$ is the GW source redshift.

 To calculate $\rho$, we assume both GW polarizations can be detected, and the total amplitude is $\sqrt{h_+^2+h_{\times}^2}$.
+In the Discussion Section, we further discuss the justifications for this assumption in the context of third-generation GW detectors.
 However, the finite length of the surrogate model waveform can lead to significant loss in $\rho$, even though the effect on waveform overlap is negligible, as demonstrated in Section~\ref{section:mismatch}.
 For a binary with $\tilde{M}=60~M_\odot,q=3$, approximately 15\% of $\rho$ is lost in the case of CE.
 For LIGO Voyager, the noise increase starts earlier and steeper towards lower frequencies; consequently, the $\rho$ loss for the same binary is only $\sim5\%$.
 To accurately estimate $\rho$, we supplement the surrogate model waveform with analytical inspiral stage waveform, whose amplitude scales as $f^{-7/6}$ \cite{Cutler1994}.
 The inspiral amplitude is matched to the surrogate waveform amplitude at $0.5~f_{\rm{ISCO}}$, where $f_{\rm{ISCO}}$ is the Innermost Stable Circular Orbit frequency, approximated as \citep[see, e.g.,][]{Sesana2004}

-We note that, by compensating for the lost $\rho$, our result is optimistic in estimating the distinguishability; while the early inspiral phase contributes significantly to $\rho$, the Type-I/II waveform mismatch is less pronounced.
-For the same $\rho$, the compensated inspiral waveform does not offer as much information as the higher frequency GW phases for distinguishing Type-II images.
+We note that, by compensating for the lost $\rho$, our result is optimistic in estimating the distinguishability; while the early inspiral phase contributes significantly to $\rho$, the type I/II waveform mismatch is less pronounced.
+For the same $\rho$, the compensated inspiral waveform does not offer as much information as the higher frequency GW phases for distinguishing type II images.
 Nonetheless, this overestimate is significant only for systems towards the low mass limit, where the expected detectable number of events is low due to the small $\rho$.